A minimum upper second class honours degree, or the equivalent, in law.

 Months of entry

-The LLM in Transnational Dispute Resolution (the so-called DIR Track) is premised on a wide understanding of the concept of dispute.
-On the one hand, it focuses on the contemporary rules, procedures and practices of international courts and tribunals, including the International Court of Justice, interstate and mixed arbitration tribunals, investment dispute resolution mechanisms like ICSID, or the WTO dispute settlement mechanisms.
-On the other hand, it deals with mechanisms allowing the settlement of disputes which are of an hybrid nature, partly international, partly domestic.
+The course focuses on the contemporary rules, procedures and practices of international courts and tribunals, including the International Court of Justice, interstate and mixed arbitration tribunals, investment dispute resolution mechanisms like International Centre for Settlement of Investment Disputes (ICSID), or World Trade Organisation (WTO) dispute settlement mechanisms.
+It also deals with mechanisms allowing the settlement of disputes which are of a hybrid nature, partly international, partly domestic.

 Qualification and course duration